Esteban-A-Sanchez/esteban-a-sanchez.github.io/_fiction/wavesCrashing.markdown

 “I am only a visitor here,” I say.
 That upsets you.
 I think.
 “This is mine, not yours” one of us says.
-This moment of silence is all that I will get.
+This moment of silence is all that we will get.
 I turn and look out the window toward a thicket of birchwood trees.
 People run to and from the grill, laughing, covering food from the rain as they run inside.
 There is a structure to it all, I think, looking out the window.